pearcej/cppds/_sources/SearchHash/TheSequentialSearch.rst

   #include <vector>
   using namespace std;

+  // Checks to see if item is in a vector
+  // retruns true or false (1 or 0)
-  bool orderedSequentialSearch(vector<int> avector, int item) {
+  // using ordered sequential Search bool orderedSequentialSearch(vector<int> avector, int item) {
       unsigned int pos = 0;
       bool found = false;